 Journalists, bloggers, influencers – they're all happy to write about your products if you send them free samples.
 And you'll benefit enormously by tapping into their reach and gaining an extra layer of credibility by having them validate your stuff.

-Keep your strategy in mind and constantly analyse and review
+Keep your strategy in mind and continuously analyse and review

 But there's no point in changing your strategy or spending more money on marketing until you know what is and isn't working.
 In which case, keep a close eye on your web analytics.
 See where traffic is coming from.
 Even watch whether people are abandoning their trolley because that first sale might not be happening due to something going wrong on your website.

 Whatever you do, always focus on the customer.
 Understand who they are and what they love, and you'll be able to craft a cost-effective strategy that gets your brand out there and starts the pennies coming in.
-Get your brand right, make it coherent for credibility and start crafting your own high-quality content.
-Become your own publisher and have confidence in everything you do.
+Get your brand right; make it coherent for credibility and start crafting your high-quality content.
+Become a publisher and have confidence in everything you do.

-Spend at least an hour every day working on your marketing and you'll not only secure that first sale, you'll encourage customers to come back for more.
+Spend at least an hour every day working on your marketing, and you'll not only secure that first sale, but you'll also encourage customers to come back for more.